thegroundhogwhisperer/Ay-yahs-Greenhouse/Greenhousestatusttsrttysstvrf/README.md

 # Ay-yahs-Greenhouse

-# Python script for VOX activated radio frequency broadcast transmissions containing audible notifications of greenhouse environmental conditions on an Ubuntu 18 desktop
+# Python script for VOX activated radio frequency broadcast transmissions containing audible voice and data notifications of greenhouse environmental conditions on an Ubuntu 18 desktop

 # Warning: Laws governing the operation of a radio frequency transceiver or transmitter are clearly established and strictly enforced by federal regulations.